sonictim/escape-hatch.nvim/README.md

 **The escalating escape system for Neovim**

-More escapes = more final actions.
-A beautifully intuitive keybinding system that scales with your urgency level.
+An intuitive keybinding system that scales with your urgency level.

 ## ✨ Features